-5.6 Next steps
+7. Next steps

-Based on the exchanges and the information gathered, ERRIN will streamline the mirror's involvement in some of the Be.CULTOUR WPs: WP1 (human-centred data management system), WP2 (guidance for improved use of ESIF), WP3 for the participation in the Hackathon co-creation workshop in Brussels with innovative solutions and further develop the peer-learning scheme.
+Based on the exchanges and the information gathered, ERRIN will streamline the mirror ecosystems' involvement in other Be.CULTOUR WPs: WP1 (human-centred data management system) through exploration and validation of the evaluation framework and data management systems; WP2 (guidance for improved use of ESIF) providing information to Community members as well as inviting them to review and validate innovative financial solutions proposed by the project; WP3 through the participation of mirror ecosystems' representatives in the Hackathon co-creation workshop in Brussels for the development of innovative solutions, and facilitating knowledge and potential transfer of these solutions in mirror regions; finally, further developing the peer-learning scheme in WP4 to share common challenges and barriers to circular cultural tourism and viable ways to overcome them, based on pilots experimentations and overall project research methods and tools developed.

-Webpages dedicated to each mirror ecosystem will be developed and progressively updated, following up with the mirror regions' activities.
+Webpages dedicated to each mirror ecosystem have been developed and progressively updated, following up with the mirror regions' activities.